-A qualified employee for purposes of Part II is an employee who:
+A $\it qualified\ employee$ for purposes of Parts III and IV is an employee who:

-- is employed full time (see definition of full-time employment in Schedule A, Part II, line 2 instructions); and - was not included in Schedule B, Part I, line 6; and - received EZ wages for more than half of the current tax year (see definition in Schedule B, Part I, line 6 instructions); and - is working in a job created in the EZ during its period of designation.
+- is employed full-time (see definition of full-time employment in Schedule A, Part II, line 2 instructions); and - was not included in Schedule B, Part I, line 6 and Part II, line 9; and - received EZ wages for more than half of the current tax year (see definition in Schedule B, Part I, line 6 instructions); and - is working in a job created in the EZ during its period of designation.

-Part III - Computation of EZ wage tax credit for the current year
+Part V - Computation of EZ wage tax credit for the current year

-Line 13 - Enter the amount of the pro rata share of EZ wage tax credit passed through to you from a partnership or other pass-through entity and provide the information requested in Schedule B, Part VI.
+Line 19 - Enter the amount of the pro rata share of EZ wage tax credit passed through to you from a partnership or other pass-through entity and provide the information requested in Schedule B, Part VI.

-Line 14 - General business, banking, and insurance corporations: Enter the amount from line 14 on line 16.
+Line 20 - New York C corporations: Enter the amount from line 20 on line 22.

-New York S corporations: Transfer the line 14 amount to Form CT-34-SH.
-A New York S corporation is not required to complete Form CT-601, lines 15 through 34.
-Shareholders of the New York S corporation compute their pro rata share of the EZ wage tax credit, carryforward, and refund of the EZ wage tax credit on Form IT-601.
+New York S corporations: Transfer the line 20 amount to Form CT-34-SH.
+A New York S corporation is not required to complete Form CT-601, lines 21 through 40.
+Shareholders of the

+New York S corporation compute their pro rata share of the EZ wage tax credit, carryforward, and refund of the EZ wage tax credit on Form IT-601.